grei-ufc/pade/docs/user/behaviours/behaviours.md

 ```

 ### SequentialBehaviour class
 This is the most different class implementing behaviours in PADE.
-All behaviours in PADE are scheduled parallel, however, some times is necessary perform behaviours in a sequential mode.
+All behaviours in PADE are scheduled parallel, however, sometimes is necessary perform behaviours in a sequential mode.
 The `SequentialBehaviour` class implements sequential behaviours, by adding sub-behaviours in it.
 The sub-behaviours are added one by one, following an order, which defines the order that the behaviours will be executed.

-Unlike others behaviours, a `SequentialBehaviour` does not require implementation of any of its action methods, simply adding this behaviour to an agent to run its sub-behaviours.
-The example bellow shows a simple implementation of this class.
+Unlike others behaviours, a `SequentialBehaviour` does not require implementation of its action method.
+You just have to add this behaviour to an agent and it will run its sub-behaviours.
+The example below shows a simple implementation of this class.

 ``` python
 from pade.behaviours.types import OneShotBehaviour, SequentialBehaviour